Table of Contents:

 The legal process can be quite lengthy regarding patent infringements.
 Even if you can prove your patent has been stolen, it can still take a long time to be taken down.
 Scammers can steal revenue from you by continuing to use your patent at this time, and they put your reputation at serious risk as well.

-Luckily, there is an easier solution that can help you take down these infringements immediately after they occur.
+Luckily, there is an easier solution that can help you take down these infringements and protect your patent immediately after they occur.
 Red Points’ Intellectual Property software solution can monitor your patent online and identify infringements whenever they occur.

 Rather than leaving you to deal with these infringements, this software can report them and complete the takedown process for you.
 This can save you an immense amount of time and money and keep your patent protected with minimal effort on your part.

 Protecting your patent on your own can be virtually impossible with the growing amount of scammers infringing on intellectual property online.
-Red Points can help.
+Red Points can help you protect a patent.

 The benefit of using our software is the technology.
-With our advanced software, your patent will be protected 24/7, and you’ll never have to worry about missing an infringement.
-The speed of the software will protect you from having further infringements, all running in the background so you can focus on your work.
+With our advanced copyright infringement software, your patent will be protected 24/7, and you’ll never have to worry about missing an infringement.
+The speed of the software will protect your patent from having further infringements, all running in the background so you can focus on your work.
 Learn more to see for yourself how Red Points can offer the ultimate protection of your patents and bring you peace of mind.